ThingSpeakPublisher class

 Parameters

-void setThingSpeakParams(const char* MQTTKey, const char* channelID, const char* channelKey)
+void ThingSpeakPublisher::setThingSpeakParams(const char* thingSpeakClientName, const char* thingSpeakMQTTUser, const char* thingSpeakMQTTPassword, const char* thingSpeakChannelID)

 Parameters

-void begin(Logger& baseLogger, Client* inClient, const char* thingSpeakMQTTKey, const char* thingSpeakChannelID, const char* thingSpeakChannelKey)
+void ThingSpeakPublisher::begin(Logger& baseLogger, Client* inClient, const char* thingSpeakClientName, const char* thingSpeakMQTTUser, const char* thingSpeakMQTTPassword, const char* thingSpeakChannelID)

 Begin the publisher - linking it to the client and logger.